ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 - Click <b>OK</b> to execute the changes.

 ### Concatenate / merge columns
-<b>use this if you would like to join two columns together, like two different columns with geographic location values.</b>
+Use this if you would like to join two columns together, like two different columns with geographic location values.
 - Click one column that you would like to join with another, and select Edit columns > Join columns.
 - On the left, select the second column (and any additional columns) to join.
 - For the content separator, refer to the OIM elements in case values need specific separators.
 For example, the <b>location</b> element requires a pipe character as a separator between values.
 So, for joining two columns with location values, this will need to be <code>' | '</code>.
 - Select skip nulls.
 - Select Delete joined columns.

 ![Join columns](join-columns.png "Join columns")
 - Click <b>OK</b> to execute changes.